Xterra ERG220 Rower Review

 This isn’t a major issue—in fact, a lot of people actually like the consistency, and feel it gives them a better, more predictable workout, ideal for steady-state, low-intensity exercise performed over long periods (45+ minutes).
 It’s worth the trade-off because the magnetic resistance rowing machines are also quieter than water rowers.

-For example, the Sunny Health & Fitness Magnetic SF-RW5508 has more difficulty levels, offering much greater variability in intensity.
+For example, several Sunny Health & Fitness models offer more difficulty levels to choose from, allowing for much greater variability in intensity.
 Magnetic rowers in general—particularly budget models—tend to have this same problem.

 Beginner rowers and casual at-home users should have no problem with the resistance settings.
 However, professional athletes, very strong rowers, and advanced fitness enthusiasts may find it’s better to bump up to a higher price range in order to get a machine with stronger resistance.